All Products

 Template Source

-System Template: The built-in parameters of the template can be configured, suitable for creating general rules.
+System Template: The built-in parameters of the template are configurable.
+This is suitable for creating general-purpose rules.

-Custom Template: The template has preset parameters and does not require configuration, generally used for creating rules with business logic.
+Custom Template: The template has preset parameters that do not need to be configured.
+This is generally used for creating rules that contain business logic.

 Rule Template

-The rule template includes Completeness, Uniqueness, Validity, Stability.
+Rule templates include Completeness, Uniqueness, Validity, and Stability.

 • Completeness: Includes Null Value Validation and Empty String Validation.